ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/services.md

 # Services

-In this section we will understand the test services concept and how My Tested ASP.NET Core MVC reduces the need to mock the world.
+In this section we will examine the test services concept and how My Tested ASP.NET Core MVC reduces the need to mock the world.

 ## Global test services